Help Center/ Object Storage Service/ Billing/ Billing in Special Scenarios

 1. After the transition, you will be billed for the Deep Archive storage.

-2. If Infrequent Access objects are transitioned to Deep Archive before they have been stored for the required minimum duration (30 days), you still need to pay for Infrequent Access storage of the remaining days.
+2. Infrequent Access storage has a minimum storage duration of 30 days.
+If objects are transitioned to Deep Archive before this period ends, you still need to pay for the remaining days of Infrequent Access storage.

 Transition from Archive to Deep Archive